How to Obtain the Right License for Different Music Uses

 Karaoke Products

-An HFA mechanical license does not cover karaoke products, including the use of lyrics or instrumental music intended for karaoke use.
-You must contact the publisher(s) directly to obtain the proper rights.
+HFA's mechanical license does not cover karaoke products, including the use of lyrics or instrumental music intended for karaoke uses.

 Use the following resources to find publisher contact info: